In an Indian village, Muslims talk of leaving as divide with Hindus widens

 “If Hindus could kill a Hindu police inspector, in front of a police outpost, with armed guards alongside him, then who are we Muslims?”
 Ali said, recalling the December incident.

-He still keeps his house in Nayabans and visits occasionally but said he feels much safer in his new home, where all his immediate neighbours are Muslims.
+He still keeps his house in Nayabans and visits occasionally but said he feels much safer in his new home, where all his immediate neighbors are Muslims.

 “I’m fearful here,” he said.
 “Muslims may have to empty out this place if Modi gets another term, and Yogi continues here.”